Trump commutes longtime friend Roger Stone’s prison sentence

 WASHINGTON (AP) — President Donald Trump commuted the sentence of his longtime political confidant Roger Stone on Friday, just days before he was set to report to prison.
-The move, short of a full pardon, is sure to alarm critics who have long railed against the president’s repeated interventions in the nation’s justice system.
+Democrats denounced the move as just another in a series of unprecedented interventions by the president in the nation’s justice system.

 Stone had been sentenced in February to three years and four months in prison for lying to Congress, witness tampering and obstructing the House investigation into whether the Trump campaign colluded with Russia to win the 2016 election.
 He was set to report to prison by Tuesday.